 Hi, I’m Anne, nice to meet you!

-My whole life I’ve struggled with feeling like I had two sides, the artist and the scientist.
+My whole life I’ve struggled with feeling like I had two competing sides, the artist and the scientist.
 It wasn’t until grad school that I found a way to merge the two interests.
 These days I consider myself an artist and designer and my preferred media are code and textiles.

-I am currently a Postdoctoral Fellow in Computer Science at American University working in the GameLab.
-My research focuses on storytelling in games and craft using artificial intelligence to support new methods of gameplay.
+I am currently an Assistant Professor in Digital Media at University of Central Florida.
+My research focuses on storytelling in games and craft using physical controllers and artificial intelligence to support new methods of gameplay.
 I am particularly interested in creating systems and interactive experiences that support a new range of storytelling voices that are currently underrepresented in games.

 I have a PhD in computer science, with a focus on artificial intelligence in game design.
 My dissertation work was creating an AI framework that supported dynamic quest and story generation — making it possible for the player’s choices to really matter in the game, and for it to become their story.
 I also created a social-based RPG to use the framework and test its capabilities.

 I have worn many hats in my lifetime including game programmer, game designer, graphic designer, entrepreneur, artist, and instructor.
 I draw on all of these experiences in my research and my teaching as they often provide a unique perspective to a problem that I or my students might be facing.
 I love finding ways to make programming accessible and relatable for students of all backgrounds.

 I am an active game designer, and my most recent collaboration, Loominary, was recently shown at the SAAM Arcade exhibit at the Smithsonian American Art Museum.
 Loominary uses a table-top loom as a game controller, and through interacting with the game, players literally weave their choices into a personalized woven story artifact.